-The specific project area in Mānoa has soils of the Makiki Series, namely, the Makiki stony clay loam, or MIA (Figure 4).
-The Makiki series are "well-drained soils on alluvial fans and terraces...

-formed in alluvium mixed with volcanic ash and cinders.
+The project area in Mānoa has soils of the Makiki Series, namely, Makiki stony clay loam, 0-3% slopes (MlA) (Figure 3).
+The Makiki series are "well-drained soils on alluvial fans and terraces... formed in alluvium mixed with volcanic ash and cinders.
 They are nearly level [with elevations] from 20 to 200 feet" (Foote et al. 1972:92).